Web3 projects are driving innovation in the digital economy and capturing the attention of users and venture capital investment.

 Related Articles

-web3 projects are offering new incentives to capture the attention of the next billion users.
 The term web3 comes from the idea that the world wide web is in its third phase.
 The first phase began with text and old-school static images on computers.
-The second phase, based on centralized servers, brought interactive applications and social media platforms.
-The third phase is being driven by decentralized applications (dApps) that utilize smart contracts, tokenized assets, and distributed ledger technologies.
+The second phase, based on centralized servers, brought the interactive applications and social media platforms that billions of people use every day.
+The third phase is being driven by decentralized applications (dApps) that use smart contracts, tokenized assets, and distributed ledger technologies.
+This new phase has both startups and mainstream corporate giants creating fintech innovation.

-In web3, blockchain plays an integral role in creating a webscape based on decentralization and token-based economies.
-With web3 projects, users can monetize their own data as a solution to Web2, where big companies profit from sucking up vast quantities of personal data from people surfing the internet.
-Community-led web3 projects also offer consumers alternative games, art, fashion, and finance apps that are secured without a third-party entity.
+In web3, blockchain plays an integral role in creating a webscape based on decentralization and tokenomics.
+With web3 projects, users can monetize their own data.
+That's a major change from web2, where big companies profit from sucking up vast quantities of personal data from people surfing the internet.
+Community-led web3 projects also offer consumers alternative games, art, fashion, and finance apps that are secured without a third-party entity, while maintaining high standards of security and regulatory compliance.

-That’s possible through the power of blockchain.
-As a distributed ledger technology, blockchain creates a decentralized network.
-Smart contracts are programs stored on a blockchain that run and execute functions according to set criteria.
-You can deploy smart contracts to do a wide range of functions — all without any intermediaries or enforcers.
+That’s possible through the power of blockchain and smart contracts.
+As a distributed ledger technology, blockchain creates a decentralized network with unprecedented transparency.
+Smart contracts are programs stored on a blockchain that run and execute functions automatically and according to set criteria.
+Smart contracts can perform a wide range of functions — all without any intermediaries or enforcers.

-This article will cover how web3 can revolutionize how people work with smart contracts and what they do with their computers and smart devices.
+This article will cover how web3 can revolutionize the way people interact with their computers and smart devices thanks to the power of smart contracts.
+We'll also review some cutting-edge web3 projects.

-First, let’s dive further into the web3 ecosystem to break down how all the moving parts fit together.
+First, let’s dive further into the web3 ecosystem to see how the main elements fit together.
 We’ll cover how web3 interacts with smart contracts, cryptos like Ethereum, and decentralized applications or dApps.
 Then we’ll zoom in on the details of what some new blockchain projects look like and what makes them so interesting.

-Smart contracts, or digital self-executing contracts built on blockchain, are a key component of web3.
+Smart contracts — digital, self-executing contracts built on blockchain — are a key component of web3.
 These contracts power a range of functions, from executing financial transactions to identifying users to running a decentralized autonomous organization or DAO.
 Thus, smart contracts underpin web3 and the new digital landscape.

 We will now break this down further by giving an example of programming mechanics.
 Let’s say you want to write smart contracts on the blockchain for basic transactions.
 To allow people to view information that’s already stored on that contract, you can invoke something called a function call, which doesn’t require a fee.
 However, for users who want to send a new transaction object, the smart contract requires a fee, which is called a gas cost.
 Programmers can put countless combinations of options, features and functions into smart contracts to achieve their goals.